Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Clear has 14 operational public transport stops, all serving buses.
-These are covered by two routes, offering a total of 451 weekly passenger trips.
-The area's transport access is deemed good, with residents usually residing 279 meters from the nearest stop.
+Mount Clear has 14 operational public transport stops.
+Two routes service these stops, offering a total of 411 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically living 279 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant transport mode at 94%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport